 The New Media and Information Security Department through the various approved channels holds meetings, workshops and collaborates with other agencies to organize fora to address Internet related issues, in addition to trends and developments in new and emerging technologies.

-The department holds consultative meetings with the relevant stakeholders and has an approved online platform/portal through which it plans to hold online meetings, receive public comments thus promoting the Multi-stakeholder process of policy development.
+The department holds consultative meetings with the relevant stakeholders and has an approved online platform/portal through which it holds online meetings and receives public comments, thus promoting the multi-stakeholder process of policy development.